Aditya-Kumar-Sharma/Xena_myVoiceAssistant/README.md

 ## 💡 Motivation

-This was our team's first-ever Python project — built during the first semester of B.Tech Computer Science.
+This was our team's first-ever Python project, built during the 1st semester of B.Tech Computer Science.
 We wanted to go beyond a basic console program and build something that actually *talks back*.
 Presented to faculty via Microsoft Teams and received positive feedback with a suggestion to extend it with a GUI — which is next on the roadmap.